Prrromanssss/YaNotes-GUI/README.md

 ### The rest of the architecture
 * media: User avatars are stored in this folder
 * tables: User .csv files are stored in this folder

+## Examples

+You can find some examples in the examples folder.